 Related: Check out our list of the best management games on PC

 “He said ‘I got my wife and my son to help me set this up and I started playing and your buncher is the most realistic I’ve ever seen in conjunction to doing it in real life.
 I wanted to personally thank you because you brought back this thing that I love so much that I could never do again.
 Thank you for giving me a second chance at it’.”

-Farming Simulator doesn’t just simulate farming, it articulates the joy and satisfaction of a lifestyle and industry that isn’t often so well represented, creating an outlet whose significance stretches way beyond being a nice way to unwind.
+Farming Simulator isn’t just a farming game, it articulates the joy and satisfaction of a lifestyle and industry that isn’t often so well represented, creating an outlet whose significance stretches way beyond being a nice way to unwind.